Hydration Bugs (and how to avoid them)

 2. Use different libraries on the server and the client, and gate them using the #[cfg] macro.
 (Click here for an example.)

-3. Wrap client-only code in create_effect.
-Because create_effect only runs on the client, this can be an effective way to access browser APIs that are not needed for initial rendering.
+3. Wrap client-only code in Effect::new.
+Because effects only run on the client, this can be an effective way to access browser APIs that are not needed for initial rendering.

 For example, say that I want to store something in the browser’s localStorage whenever a signal changes.